ktarila/vat-calculator/README.md

 # VAT Calculator Application

-A symfony application with vue frontend.
+A symfony application to Compute VAT.

 ## Setup